isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     f(1, 2, "weird but valid C89");   // hope that f() is defined int f(a, b, c) char* c; { /* ... */ }

 would have caused major problems, but not in the 21st century and in C++.

+### <a name="Rl-const"></a>NL.26: Use conventional `const` notation

+##### Reason

+Conventional notation is more familiar to more programmers.
+Consistency in large code bases.

+##### Example

+    const int x = 7;    // OK
+    int const y = 9;    // bad

+    const int *const p = nullptr;   // OK, constant pointer to constant int int const *const p = nullptr;   // bad, constant pointer to constant int

+##### Note

+We are well aware that you could claim the "bad" examples more logical than the ones marked "OK", but they also confuse more people, especially novices relying on teaching material using the far more common, conventional OK style.

+As ever, remember that the aim of these naming and layout rules is consistency and that aesthetics vary immensely.

+##### Enforcement

+Flag `const` used as a suffix for a type.

 # <a name="S-faq"></a>FAQ: Answers to frequently asked questions